Dust Muhammad: Early career

 Dust Muhammad was born in Herat in the late 15th century, although the date is not known.
 He was a disciple of Kamāl ud-Dīn Behzād, working with teachers in Herat.
 Prince Bahram Mirza first spotted his talent and invited him to work in his studio.
 By early 1520 Muhammad moved with Behzad from Herat to Tabriz.
 After the death of Shah Ismail I, he remained in the service of Shah Tahmasp I, taking part in the illustration of the famous Shahnameh of Shah Tahmasp, however his contribution is much more modest than that of Sultan Mohammed or Mir Musavvir.

-After the death of Behzad, Muhammad left the Tahmasp court.
+After the death of Behzad in 1535, Muhammad left Tahmasp's court.
 According to some researchers, he was a nomad and he could no longer sit in the same spot.
-In the late 1530s he worked at the court of the ruler of Kabul, Kamran Mirza, brother of the Mughal emperor Humayun.